 This test tests the supraspinatus muscle and infraspinatus muscle.
 The starting position is the same as in the previous test.
 This time, however, the therapist turns the arm fully to exorotation (outward) and again asks to maintain this position.
 Again, inability to maintain this position gives a positive test result.

 Empty can test

 The empty can test involves testing the supraspinatus muscle.
-This test is performed with the arms 90 degrees abduction and fully rotated inward.
+This test is performed with the arms 90 degrees abduction and turned fully inward.
 With the arms in the scapular plane, the examiner applies force to the arms in a downward direction.
 Inability to resist this resistance (and especially a difference between the two arms) gives a positive test result.